camunda-community-hub/community/README.md

 If you’re encountering a problem, remember that the community is here to help!
 Please feel free to start a post on the Camunda Cloud Discourse forums, or the Camunda Community Hub GitHub project board.

-If you are struggling with creating a Camunda community extension, please open a Pull Request using the [provided template].
+If you are struggling with creating a Camunda community extension, please open a Pull Request using the provided template.

 We highly encourage you to post on the Camunda community forums about your extension, its wider impact for the open source community, and what made you decide to build a community extension.